10up/windows-azure-storage/readme.txt

 appropriate folder name after "$_SERVER["APPL_PHYSICAL_PATH"]" in the following line. get_include_path() .
 PATH_SEPARATOR . $_SERVER["APPL_PHYSICAL_PATH"]

 1. Extract the Windows Azure Storage Plugin windows-azure-storage.zip to the plugins directory of the WordPress installation. e.g. if WordPress is installed in "/var/www/html/wordpress" directory, extract the windows-azure-storage.zip file into directory "/var/www/html/wordpress/wp-content/plugins".

 1. To activate the plugin, log in into the WordPress as administrator and navigate to list of plugins.
 Then check the associated checkbox for the plugin and click on "Activate" link.

 == Changelog ==
+= 1.2 =
+* This release is compatible with Windows Azure SDK for PHP v3.0.0.
+It also fixes issue with deleting media files when thumbnails are associated.

 = 1.1 =
 * This release is compatible with Windows Azure SDK for PHP v2.1.0 and WordPress 3.1